ibm-cloud-docs/quantum-computing/faqs.md

 The service can be deployed in about 10 seconds and can be used immediately after it appears in the {{site.data.keyword.cloud}} account resource list.

-## How can I access IBM Quantum systems after the Qiskit Runtime service is deployed in IBM Cloud?
+## How can I access IBM QPUs after the Qiskit Runtime service is deployed in IBM Cloud?
 {: #faq-access-systems}
 {: faq}